sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 Defining MultiCrossBlock
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Using :class:`.MultiCrossBlock` could create an experiment description as a block of trials based on multiple crossings.
+Using :class:`.MultiCrossBlock` creates an experiment description as a block of trials based on multiple crossings.
 This allows you to combine different subsets of factors into a unified experiment while maintaining independent full crossings within each subset.

-This is especially useful in complex experimental designs where some factors are fully crossed only within specific conditions.
+Multiple crossings are useful in complex experimental designs where some factors are fully crossed only within specific conditions.
 By passing a list of crossings to the crossing argument in :class:`.MultiCrossBlock`, each inner list defines a separate crossing.

+The :class:`.MultiCrossBlock` constructor is a shorthand for :class:.`.Merge` of separately constructed blocks, each with its own crossing(s).
+The :class:`.Merge` constructor is more general, because it allows each merged block to supply constraints with the block's original geometry.

 .. _working-with-multiple-crossings-example: